inspec/inspec/docs/resources/aws_iam_policy.md

 ---
 title: About the aws_iam_policy Resource
+platform: aws
 ---

 # aws_iam_policy

 Use the `aws_iam_policy` InSpec audit resource to test properties of a single managed AWS IAM Policy.

 A policy is an entity in AWS that, when attached to an identity or resource, defines their permissions.
 AWS evaluates these policies when a principal, such as a user, makes a request.
-Permissions in the policies determine whether the request is allowed or denied.
+Permissions in the policies determine if the request is allowed or denied.

 Each IAM Policy is uniquely identified by either its policy_name or arn.